Spimy/yor/packages/core/README.md

     commandsFolder: 'commands', // optional: path the commands folder or name of the folder if located in src root
     eventsFolder: 'events', // optional: path the events folder or name of the folder if located in src root
     debug: true, // optional: log commands and events that are loaded
-    modules: [] // optional: load external modules that users have created and published });
+    modules: [], // optional: load external modules that users have created and published
+    slashCommand: {
+      // optional: undefined by default
+      enable: true, // required if the 'slashCommand' option is used
+      guildId: '<guild_id>' // optional: if not specified, slash commands will be loaded for all guilds that authorized the 'application.commands' scope for the bot
+    }
+  });
   await client.login(process.env.TOKEN);
 }